ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/04-traversing.md

 ## Traversing binary trees

 ::: TODO
+- Prio 1: merge with subsection Traversal of next section (General trees)
+- Prio 1: move subsection Implementation to a separate online section
-- Prio 1: add more text
+- Prio 1: make some bullet lists into plain text instead? (now the section is a bit "scattered")
 - Prio 2: refer to previous chapter
 :::